bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js207">207.
 Sort Strings by Length</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program sorts the strings of a given array of strings in order of increasing length.
-It uses the Array.sor t method to achieve the desired order.
+<p>This program sorts the strings of a given array of strings in order of increasing
+length.
+It uses the Array.sort method to achieve the desired order.</p>
 <pre>
 function sortStringsByLength(stringsArray) {
 const sortedArray = stringsArray.slice().sort((a, b) => a.length - b.length);